Matrikas: In India

-According to Leslie C. Orr, the Saptamatrika, who first appeared in South India in the eighth century, had once temples dedicated exclusively to them, but the ninth century onwards, they were demoted to status of "deities of the entourage" (parivara devata) of Shiva.
+According to Leslie C. Orr, the Saptamatrikas, who first appeared in South India in the eighth century CE, had once temples dedicated exclusively to them, but since the ninth century CE onwards, they were demoted to status of "deities of the entourage" (parivara devata) of Shiva and Parvati.
 Their images moved from the sanctums to corners of temple complexes and now they are as guardian deities in small village shrines.
-The Saptamatrikas are worshipped as Sapta kanya (the celestial nymphs) in most South Indian Shiva temples especially in Tamil Nadu.
-But the Selliyamman temple at Alambakkam in Tiruchirapalli district (In 1909 called Trichonopoly district) is important in worship of the Matrikas.
-Here once stood a temple dedicated to the Saptamatrika, which was replaced by the present temple.
-In Tamil Nadu, the matrikas are called as Kannimargal or Saptakannigal and are worshipped in every nook and corner.
-This worship in Tamil Nadu is very ancient and still in practice for thousands of years..
+The Saptamatrikas are worshipped as Saptakanyas (the seven virgins) in most South Indian Shiva and Parvati temples especially in Tamil Nadu.
+But the Selliyamman temple at Alambakkam in Tiruchirapalli district is important in worship of the Matrikas.
+Here once stood a temple dedicated to the Saptamatrikas, which was replaced by the present temple where that are still worshipped by everyone now.

-In south india

-The Saptha Kannimar Padal is one of the sub-sections of Arul Nool which was the secondary scripture of Ayyavazhi.
-This follows the concept of Saptha Kanya.The author of the content is unknown.
-This contains the event's background and reason for the birth of the seven virgins in the world.
-Below are the names of Saptha Kannimar: